r00ta/baaas-decision-fleet-manager/README.md

 of the Decision Resource.
 When it enters the READY state, then the user knows that their Decision Service is ready to be consumed.

+## **Status Codes**

+- 201 - Request was accepted and is being processed
+- 400 - Bad Request if:
+  - The payload is missing required parameters
+  - The model is not a valid XML document
+  - We are already in the process of deploying or rolling back a Version of this Decision

 The supported schema for registering a new decision is:

 **Schemas**: